bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>The JavaScript engine (which is found in a hosting environment like the browser), is a single-threaded interpreter…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://web.archive.org/web/20180701233338/https://www.valentinog.com/blog/js-execution-context-call-stack/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://web.archive.org/web/20180701233338/https://www.valentinog.com/blog/js-execution-context-call-stack/"><strong>Javascript: What Is The Execution Context?
 What Is The Call Stack?</strong><br />
 <em>What is the Execution Context in Javascript?
-I bet you don’t know the answer.
+I bet you don't know the answer.
 What are the most basic components of a…</em>web.archive.org</a><a href="https://web.archive.org/web/20180701233338/https://www.valentinog.com/blog/js-execution-context-call-stack/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*b31hiO4ynbDLRrXWEFF4aQ.png" class="graf-image" /></figure><a href="https://blog.bitsrc.io/understanding-execution-context-and-execution-stack-in-javascript-1c9ea8642dd0" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.bitsrc.io/understanding-execution-context-and-execution-stack-in-javascript-1c9ea8642dd0"><strong>Understanding Execution Context and Execution Stack in Javascript</strong><br />
 <em>Understanding execution context and stack to become a better Javascript developer.</em>blog.bitsrc.io</a><a href="https://blog.bitsrc.io/understanding-execution-context-and-execution-stack-in-javascript-1c9ea8642dd0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>